 The Kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
 In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
 In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
 Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.

 The Kubernetes scheduler is a policy-rich, topology-aware, workload-specific function that significantly impacts availability, performance, and capacity.
 The scheduler needs to take into account individual and collective resource requirements, quality of service requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, deadlines, and so on.
 Workload-specific requirements will be exposed through the API as necessary.

-NOTE: kube-scheduler will never ask the cloud provider for any information pertaining to scheduling, however, it may depend on information on resources that were placed by other components like the kubelet.
+NOTE: kube-scheduler never asks the cloud provider for any information pertaining to scheduling.
+However, it might depend on information on resources that were placed by other components like the kubelet.

 The kubelet is the primary “node agent” that runs on each node.
 The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn’t manage containers which were not created by Kubernetes.